scotthibbs/FDLog_Enhanced/README.md

 Download a stable release from the release section to enjoy!

-The code here is what is in progress for a 2023 stable release.
+This is the last Python 2.7 version for the 2023 stable release.

 The release log has more detailed information.
-This "seems" stable.
+This was tested on windows and linux on a 192.168.x.x network and seemed fine.
-This needs to be tested on different networks and cross platform.
+This needs to be tested on different networks and with Macs.

 Release Log for FDLog and FDLog_Enhanced (82 Enhancements so far) From the present back to 1984.